marcinwiacek/pl1/readme.md

-# Goals
+IT is full of smart ideas prepared by very intelligent people, unfortunatelly not all of them are used in the most popular computer hardware (from different reasons).
+If you look into papers, you will see a lof of interesting concepts:

+* asynchronous design
+* stack, RISC, CISC and accumulator architectures
+* pipeline, superscalar, parallel processing
+* branch and instruction prediction
+* Harvard / von Naumann architectures
+* virtual memory with paging / 2-level paging / segmentation / paged segmentation / segmented paging
+* dynamic address translation / base and bound translation
+* TLB (Translation Lookaside Buffers)
+* Naumann machine

+Looking on it looks a little bit like touching sweets in the shop.
-This project has in target preeparing free design of the CPU / hardware, which possibly could be much more effective than some popular generic solutions (they're very generic and because of it can be slower in different parts than specialized solutions).

-This project doesn't immediately reject elements abandomed by other designs, but rather look on profits and problems related to them in this concrete scenario.
+This project has in target preparing free design of the CPU / hardware, which possibly could be more effective than some popular generic solutions.
+It doesn't immediately reject elements abandomed by other designs, but rather look on profits and problems related to them in this concrete scenario.

 During some research I have found project [Antikernel](https://github.com/azonenberg/antikernel).
 First naive targets of this project were partially similar (for more detailed and mature version please look into docs, which are/will be written in next stages):

-1. hardware (CPU) should make task switching as effective as possible - I don't want to have saving / restoring registers every time (is it possible with reasonable cost?), additionally I don't want to have scheduler in software, if possible (main argument for software based solution is flexibility, ability of measuring CPU usage,  etc., but we have a lot unnecessary instructions running)
+1. hardware (CPU) should make task switching as effective as possible - I don't want to have saving / restoring registers every time (is it possible with reasonable cost?), additionally I don't want to have scheduler in software, if possible (main argument for software based solution is flexibility, ability of measuring CPU usage,  etc., but we have unnecessary instructions running)
 2. CPU should not give too many ways for communicating processes - memory sharing is enough and it will avoid unnecesary copying data and other things (in many documents you will find it the most efficient)
-3. (more generic version of previous) hardware should force such writing software, that this cannot be unoptimized
+3. (more generic version of previous) hardware should force writing software in optimized way
-4. CPU should cooperate on lowest level with DRAM, USB, etc. and fully disable it, when possible
+4. CPU should cooperate on lowest level with DRAM, USB, etc. and fully disable them, when possible
 5. no kernel/user/hypervisor mode = no kernel and possibility of capturing somebody's data (which leads to question: how to protect again DoS and malicious behaviors?)

-In other words: I want to take best from Risc-V and others and prepare some (possibly) more secure and more simple thing, which probably will hardly going into realtime hardware/software solution.
+In other words: I want to take best from Risc-V and others and prepare some (possibly) more secure and more simple ISA, which probably will be very close to the real-time hardware/software solution.

-# This is wasting time, opening opened doors and author is dreaming
+# This is wasting time & opening opened doors

 Maybe.
 From the other hand, mainstream hardware will never be the best in everything...and special projects have always place and/or niche.